manhcuong0312/SMB/README.md

 # Change log

+## 2025.5.22
+- If user press the deprecated keys at the wrong place, such as no document existed, an alert message will be spoken.

 ## 2025.5
 - Updated add-on template to March 2025 version
 - Make input help of three deprecated hotkeys translatable